 ECON 3420 Economic History of the United States 3/0/3

 Examines the historical foundation of American economic growth and development from the colonial period to the twentieth century.
 Focuses on institutional and structural changes and processes of growth.
-Same as HIS 357.

 ECON 3425 Economic Geography 3/0/3